Thijzert123/homewizard4j/README.md

 </div>

 ## Usage
 For more in-depth explanation per class/method, please refer to the Javadocs.
+It is also recommended to take a look at the [Official HomeWizard API documentation](https://api-documentation.homewizard.com/docs/introduction).

 ### Discovery
 You should always start with a `HomeWizardDiscoverer`.
 This is able to scan for all HomeWizard devices in your local network.